 Coal is a critical domestic resource that has contributed to U.S. economic growth for over a century.
 However, in a shifting energy generation paradigm, innovation is needed to extract the full economic value from coal.
-The Carbon Ore Processing (ACP) Program at NETL delivers solutions to this challenge with novel technologies for producing valuable products from coal-derived sources.
+The Carbon Ore Processing (COP) Program at NETL delivers solutions to this challenge with novel technologies for producing valuable products from coal-derived sources.
 Laboratory- and pilot-scale research and development (R&D) within the program promises to elevate the value of our nation’s coal resources and transform its use for the future.
 The program focuses on developing a range of coal-derived products, ranging from high-volume market products to high-value market products, as shown below.

 Coal’s unique structure and composition makes it well suited as a feedstock for high value carbon products such as computer memory devices, carbon composites, and carbon-containing anodes for batteries.
 Coal’s abundance and low-cost also makes it an attractive feedstock for high-volume applications such as building materials.
 Disruptive new technologies that enable these diverse products from coal expand the U.S. coal value chain, sustaining jobs within a critical sector of the US economy as consumption for power generation decreases.